255ribeiro/Algorithmic_Modeling_Special_Training/docs/Grasshopper_Training/Panels/Painel_config.MD

 ## Panels and data

-They feed on data of various types: mostly texts.
+They feed on data of various types.

 They can be fed with the output of a component (data output) or have data entered manually (data entry).

 ### Data output